Gimenez limps out of Wales v Uruguay to worry Atletico

 Atleti lie second in LaLiga, 11 points shy of champions-elect Barcelona, and have only been breached 14 times in 29 top-flight matches.

-Simeone's men return to league action on Sunday at home to Deportivo La Coruna - the start of an eight-day period that takes in the first leg of a Europa League quarter-final against Sporting CP and El Derbi at the Santiago Bernabeu against Real Madrid.
+Simeone's men return to league action on Monday (AEDT) at home to Deportivo La Coruna - the start of an eight-day period that takes in the first leg of a UEFA Europa League quarter-final against Sporting CP and El Derbi at the Santiago Bernabeu against Real Madrid.

 Montenegro international Stefan Savic returned from a hamstring injury to take a place on the bench for a 2-1 loss at Villarreal last time out and would probably step in if Gimenez is ruled out for a period of time.